abuehl/abuehl.github.io/_posts/2026-05-11-small-modules-are-fine.md

 Users of the `Canvas` package just don't import modules which are dedicated for internal purposes.
 That happens naturally.

-We love using the big `std` module and we exlusively `import std;` when we need something from the C++ standard libary.
+We love using the big `std` module and we exclusively `import std;` when we need something from the C++ standard library.
 It's very convenient and it has reduced the time for a full build of our Windows app from ~3 to ~2 minutes, which is quite nice.